US Tax Deadlines for Expats: The Ultimate GuideHow and When to File Your US Tax Returns While Living Overseas

 The Foreign Housing Exclusion allows you to exclude housing expenses that result from living abroad such as rent and other household items.

-One change that many people don’t take into consideration when moving abroad is that living overseas means you will have different filing deadlines.
+One change that many people don’t take into consideration when moving abroad is that living overseas means you will have different tax deadlines for filing.
 For the most part, the extended due dates are beneficial, but they can also be a bit confusing.
 Let’s take a closer look…

 The following are the main filing and payment dates that affect US taxpayers living abroad:

-For self-employed individuals and others whose taxes are not withheld, tax payments are divided into quarterly installment.
-January 31st is the fourth quarterly installment payment for the previous tax year.
+For self-employed individuals and others whose taxes are not withheld on a monthly basis, tax payments are divided into quarterly installments.
+January 15th is the fourth quarterly installment payment for the previous tax year.

-The other quarterly payments are made in April, June, and September.
-As the fourth quarter payment, if you have not already, January 31st is the final date to pay the entire amount of tax due for the previous year.
+The other quarterly payments are made on the 15th of April, June, and September.
+January 15th is the fourth and final date to pay the entire amount of tax due for the previous year.

 A trust must file IRS Form 3520-A by March 15 of each year.
 If you are the grantor/settlor of an offshore trust or a beneficiary who received a distribution from the trust in the previous year, you must file IRS Form 3520.

-US corporations must also file their US tax returns by March 15, this includes both US LLCs as well as S-Corporations.
+US corporations must also file their US tax returns by March 15, this includes multi-member US LLCs and partnerships (Form 1065 with Schedule K-1) as well as S-Corporations (Form 1120S with Schedule K-1).

 If you file for an extension, the filing deadline for trusts, S-Corps and LLCs can be extended another six months to September 15, but you must file the paperwork.
 This extension is not automatic.

-Note: For all Americans living in the US, the filing date is usually on April 15th.
-However, for the 2017 tax year, the filing date is actually April 17, 2018, because April 15th falls on a Sunday this year and is followed by the Emancipation Day celebration in Washington DC on the 16th.
-The result is that this year’s Tax Day is officially on Tuesday, April 17th, 2018.
+Note: For all Americans living in the US, the filing date is usually on April 15th, unless the 15th falls on a weekend.
+For example, during the 2017 tax year, the filing date was actually April 17, 2018, because April 15th fell on a Sunday and was followed by the Emancipation Day celebration in Washington DC on the 16th.
+The result was that Tax Day that year was officially on Tuesday, April 17th, 2018.

-Since US expats can extend their filing deadline to June 15th, you may be wondering why the April 17th date even matters to expats.
-But it does!
+Since US expats can extend their filing deadline to June 15th, you may be wondering why the April deadline even matters to expats.

 While you can receive an extension for the filing deadline, there is no extension on the time when you must pay the taxes you owe.
 If you owe the US government any tax, you must pay the amount in full by April 17, 2018 (or April 15th in other tax years).

 If you do not pay in April but do pay by June 15, you will not be charged the Failure to Pay Penalty, but you will be charged interest on any unpaid amount.
-Interest will begin to accrue starting April 18, 2018.
+In the 2018 tax year example, interest began to accrue starting April 18, 2018.

 If you do take advantage of the June 15th filing deadline, you must attach a statement to your return stating that you have filed on the given date because of the extension.
 And, if filing by mail, as long as your package is postmarked or dated on or before the due date, it is considered to be filed on time.